 The Nutrition & Foodservice Education Foundation was originally founded in 1994, as the Dietary Managers Association (DMA) Foundation.
 It was re-configured as a part of the DMA's re-branding and name change to the Association of Nutrition & Foodservice Professionals (ANFP) in 2012.

-The Nutrition & Foodservice Education Foundation engages in innovative research, education, and charitable causes that promote the vital role of the Certified Dietary Manager as the expert in the profession of foodservice management and food safety.
+The Nutrition & Foodservice Education Foundation engages in innovative research and education that promote the vital role of the Certified Dietary Manager as the expert in the profession of foodservice management and food safety.

-The Nutrition & Foodservice Education Foundation supports the goals of the Association of Nutrition & Foodservice Professionals (ANFP) and works to strenghthen the overall nutrition and foodservice profession.
+The Nutrition & Foodservice Education Foundation supports the goals of the Association of Nutrition & Foodservice Professionals (ANFP) and works to strengthen the overall nutrition and foodservice profession.
 As ANFP’s philanthropic arm, the Foundation is organized to advance the foodservice and nutrition profession to stay ahead of rapid change by fostering innovative thinking, cutting-edge research and new ideas.
-Our highest priority is research and education for the future.
+Our highest priority is research, education, and best practices and standard-setting for the future.

 The Foundation provides educational opportunities to help advance the careers of promising individuals who are committed to the field of nutrition and foodservice.
 It also helps support general education initiatives aimed at deepening the knowledge, skills and expertise of everyone in the profession.